jupyterlab/extension-examples/log-console/log-messages/README.md

 ![log message example](preview.gif)

-The default log console extension present in JupyterLab obtains log outputs from the kernel context of the current active notebook, that let log console to change the source input once we open a new notebook to show the log messages originated in this new one.
-There are different options to approach the problem, two of them are:
+The default log console extension in JupyterLab obtains log outputs from the kernel context of the current active notebook, that let the log console change the source input once a new notebook is open.
+There are different ways to approach the problem, two of them are:

-1. Obtain the current active notebook and send message to his `Logger` instance (we will explain in this example).
+1. Obtain the current active notebook and send message to his `Logger` instance (covered in this example).
-2. Create your custom log console ([explained here](https://github.com/jupyterlab/extension-examples/tree/master/custom-log-console)).
+2. Create your custom log console ([explained here](https://github.com/jupyterlab/extension-examples/tree/master/log-console/custom-log-console)).

 > Note:
 > It is strongly recommended to read [main-menu](https://github.com/jupyterlab/extension-examples/tree/master/main-menu) example before diving into this one.

 To implement this example you need to install the following packages:

-- `@jupyterlab/logconsole`: Where you can find some classes necessaries to work with the log console.
+- `@jupyterlab/logconsole`: Where you will find the classes and interfaces to work with the log console.
-- `@jupyterlab/notebook`: Where you can find the different classes to work with notebooks.
+- `@jupyterlab/notebook`: Where you will find the different classes and interfaces to work with notebooks.
 - `@jupyterlab/nbformat`: Only necessary if you want to use the notebook output format as the type of message.

 To make this example a functional exercise you need to use some other packages that you can find in the code, but the strict necessaries for sending a message to the log console are those described above.